 These development regulations are a guide to not only residential standards but to commercial, industrial, planned unit developments (PUD), and other outdoor development.

-Parking is currently free to residents and visitors in Downtown Golden.
-There is both on-street parking and garage parking within walking distance of Washington Ave.
+Parking is free to residents and visitors in Downtown Golden for the first 2 hours, unless signage indicates otherwise.
+There is both on-street parking and garage parking within easy walking distance of Washington Ave.

 For new developments, additions, or construction on non-Residential lots, see Section 18.40.240 of the Municipal Code for Parking Design Guidelines and Standards.
 Often times parking requirements drive potential developments, so it is important to check that the minimum parking requirements will be met.